sarbagyakafle/sarbagyakafle.github.io/vitae.md

 title: VITAE
 ---

-**SARBAGYA KAFLE**
+# SARBAGYA KAFLE

-Department of English <br>
+Department of English
-University of Louisiana at Lafayette <br>
+University of Louisiana at Lafayette
-Lafayette, LA 70504-4691 <br>
+Lafayette, LA 70504
-sarbagya.kafle1@louisiana.edu <br>
+sarbagya.kafle1@louisiana.edu
 sarbagyakafle@gmail.com

-**EDUCATION**
+## EDUCATION

-PhD English, University of Louisiana at Lafayette, 2025.
+**PhD in English**, University of Louisiana at Lafayette, 2025

-MPhil English, Tribhuvan University, Central Department of English, Kirtipur, 2014.

-MA English, Tribhuvan University, Central Department of English, Kirtipur, 2006.

-BEd English, Tribhuvan University, Makawanpur Multiple Campus, Hetauda, 2007.
+**MPhil in English**, Tribhuvan University, 2014

+**MA in English**, Tribhuvan University, 2012

-BA English & Soociology, Tribhuvan University, Makawanpur Multiple Campus, Hetauda, 2004.
+**BA in English and Sociology**, Tribhuvan University, 2007–2012

-**ACADEMIC APPOINTMENTS**
+##ACADEMIC APPOINTMENTS

-Graduate Teaching Assitsant, University of Louisiana at Lafayette, Department of English, 2019-2025.
+2019-2025: Teaching Assitsant, University of Louisiana at Lafayette, Department of English.

-Lecturer in Enlgish, Tribhuvan University, Central Department of English, Kirtipur, Nepal, 2016-2019.
+2012-2019: Lecturer in Enlgish, Tribhuvan University,Nepal.

-Adjunct Faculty of English, Nepal Open University, Kathmandu, Nepal, 2018.
+2018-2018: Adjunct Faculty of English, Nepal Open University, Lalitpur, Nepal.

-Adjunct Faculty of English at Pokhara University, IACER, Kathmandu, Nepal, 2017-2018.
+2017-2018: Adjunct Faculty of English at Pokhara University, IACER, Kathmandu, Nepal.

-Lecturer in Enlgish, Tribhuvan University, Tri-Chandra Multiple Campus, Kathmandu, Nepal, 2012-2016.

-Lecturer in English, Tribhuvan University, Makawanpur Multiple Campus, Hetauda, Nepal, 2007- 2012.
+2007-2012: Lecturer in English, Tribhuvan University, Makawanpur Multiple Campus, Hetauda, Nepal.

-Teacher, Mount Everest English Boarding School, Hetauda, Nepal, 2001-2004.
+2001-2004: Teacher, Mount Everest English Boarding School, Hetauda, Nepal.

-**CONFERENCE PAPERS**
+## CONFERENCE PAPERS

 “Encomia and Suspicion of Speech in the Ancient Greek and Hindu Rhetorics,” May 26.
 2024, Rhetoric Society of America (RSA) Biennial Conference 2024, Denver CO, May 23-26, 2024.